 Individual retirement accounts (IRAs) were authorized by the Employee Retirement Income Security Act (ERISA) of 1974 (P.L.
 93-406) for persons not covered by employer pension plans.
 Eligibility was broadened to all employed individuals and their spouses by the Economic Recovery Tax Act of 1981 (P.L.
 97-34).
 The Tax Reform Act of 1986 restricted the tax advantage of IRAs for certain taxpayers with income above specified levels.
 The Taxpayer Relief Act of 1997 relaxed those restrictions somewhat and authorized Roth IRAs, which are funded from after-tax contributions and provide tax-free income in retirement.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (P.L.
+107-16) significantly increased the IRA contribution limit and indexed it for inflation.

 The IRA is not a true salary deferral plan, since it is available to workers without any involvement of the employer and does not directly reduce the salary received by the worker.
-However, IRAs are included in this report since they are similar to salary deferral plans (i.e., they are based on elective contributions from tax filers with some earned income) and they serve as the investment vehicle for two types of employer plans (SEPs and SIMPLE IRAs).
+However, IRAs are included in this report since they are similar to salary deferral plans (i.e., they are based on elective contributions from tax filers with earned income), they serve as the investment vehicle for two types of employer plans (SEPs and SIMPLE IRAs), and they are widely used as "successor plans" to which individuals transfer assets from employer plans after retirement or job separation occurs.

-In 1985, 16.2 million tax filing units (19% of all units with wage or salary income) reported IRA deductions, but the number of accountholders actively is deferred eventually will be subject to taxation when it is withdrawn from the retirement plan.
+In 1985, 16.2 million tax filing units (19% of all units with wage or salary income) reported IRA deductions, but the number actively contributing fell after the deferral is achieved may be called a "deduction" or an "exclusion," the amount on which tax is deferred eventually will be subject to taxation when it is withdrawn from the retirement plan.

-5 (...continued)
+$^{^{3}}$ (...continued)

-6 An exception is the Roth IRA, which accepts only after-tax contributions but permits taxfree withdrawals of both principal and investment earnings.
+4 An exception is the Roth IRA, which accepts only after-tax contributions but permits taxfree withdrawals of both principal and investment earnings.
+P.L.
+107-16 authorizes "Roth 401k" and "Roth 403b" plans as well, effective in 2006.

-contributing fell after the 1986 law took effect.7 Only 4.1 million tax filers (4% of all units with wage or salary income) reported IRA contributions for 1997.
-Participation rates fell at all income levels, the decline being greater, the higher the income.
+1986 law took effect.5 Only 3.5 million tax filers (3.2% of all units with wage or salary income) reported deductible IRA contributions for 2000.
+Participation rates have fallen at all income levels, the decline being greater, the higher the income.
+However, this trend undoubtedly has been altered since 1998 by contributions to Roth IRAs.

-Traditional IRAs.
-Anyone with wage income can contribute the lesser of \$2,000 a year or 100% of annual earnings to an IRA.
-An IRA can be established for a nonworking spouse, whose annual contribution cannot exceed the lesser of (1) \$2,000, or (2) 100% of the couple's combined earnings less the working spouse's IRA contribution.8
+Traditional IRAS.
+Anyone with wage income can contribute the lesser of 3,000 a year or 100% of annual earnings to an IRA.
+An IRA can be established for a nonworking spouse, whose annual contribution cannot exceed the lesser of (1) 3,000, or (2) 100% of the couple's combined earnings less the working spouse's IRA contribution.6